 Propeller ventilation is the scenario in which your propeller catches air and pushes it down into the water creating unnecessary drag and loss of power.
 To find the right spot, keep the propeller below the water line but not too much such that it causes excessive drag on the gear case.

 Some testing and fitting will need to be undergone to achieve proper prop ventilation as you need to assume the pontoon boat’s average operating weight.
 That is to say, you need to test this while you have the expected number of passengers and equipment on board to simulate real-world usage and optimal tuning.
+Learn more about understanding a pontoon's weight distribution.

 Engine Mounting Height